Prince of the Holy Roman Empire: Imperial state

-The estate of imperial princes or Reichsfürstenstand was first established in a legal sense in the Late Middle Ages.
+The estate of imperial princes or Reichsfürstenstand was established in a legal sense in the Late Middle Ages.
 A particular estate of "the Princes" was first mentioned in the decree issued by Emperor Frederick Barbarossa in 1180 at the Imperial Diet of Gelnhausen, in which he divested Duke Henry the Lion of Saxony and Bavaria.
 About fifty years later, Eike of Repgow codified it as an emanation of feudal law recorded in his Sachsenspiegel, where the lay princes formed the third level or Heerschild in the feudal military structure below ecclesiastical princes.
 Officially the princely states of the Holy Roman Empire had to meet three requirements: